ankitsikkacts/AgentFound-Starter-Kit/README.md

 git clone this repo in aws shell

 Run Ec2_creation.sh
+Create agents using sh script, note down the keys & Tokens

 Connect to EC2 using SSH command

 sudo yum install git -y

-Create agents using sh script

 Update the config files in config folder